Lew Hoad: Amateur career: 1950–1957

-While he was in service, Hoad devised a weight-lifting exercise, doing push-ups with round 50 lb. weights placed on his back, which Hoad later believed probably initiated his back trouble.
+While in service, Hoad devised a weight-lifting exercise, doing push-ups with round 50 lb. weights placed on his back, which he later believed probably initiated his back trouble.
 Hoad left the National Service at the end of April and his third overseas tour with an Australian team started on 5 May.
-For the first time in his career, Hoad was the top-seeded player at a Grand Slam tournament at the French Championships but he lost in the fourth round to 40-year-old Gardnar Mulloy.
-Hoad lost the doubles final with Rosewall to Seixas and Trabert in 56 minutes.
+For the first time in his career, Hoad was the top-seeded player at a Grand Slam tournament at the French Championships but lost in the fourth round to 40-year-old Gardnar Mulloy.
+Hoad lost the doubles final with Rosewall to Seixas and Trabert.
 Partnering Maureen Connolly, who had won the women's singles title, Hoad won the mixed-doubles final against Jacqueline Patorni and Rex Hartwig.

-In June, Hoad overcame countryman Rose in the final of the Queen's Club Championship to successfully defend his title.
-Hoad was seeded second behind Trabert at Wimbledon Championships.
-In the fourth round, Hoad avenged his loss to Mulloy at the French Championships, defeating him in four sets.
+In June, Hoad overcame Rose in the final of the Queen's Club Championship to retain his title.
+Hoad was seeded second behind Trabert at Wimbledon.
 In the quarterfinal the powerful service and excellent returns of Drobný proved too much for Hoad and he was beaten in straight sets within an hour.
-Hoad and Rosewall were unable to defend their Wimbledon doubles title after losing in fives sets in the semifinal to Seixas and Trabert.
-A surprise loss against Roger Becker in the semifinal at the Midlands Counties Championships in Birmingham was followed in mid-July by winning the singles title at the Swiss Championships in Gstaad.
-As in the previous year, Hoad met Rosewall in the Eastern Grass Court Championships in August, this time in the final, and again the titleholder was victorious, overpowering Rosewall to win the singles title in three straight sets.
-At Newport in mid August, Hoad was beaten by 17-year-old compatriot Roy Emerson who won the deciding set 8–6.
-For the third time in 1954, Seixas and Trabert defeated Hoad and Rosewall at a Grand Slam doubles event, winning the U.S. Doubles Championships in Brookline.
+Hoad and Rosewall were unable to defend their Wimbledon doubles title, losing in the semifinal to Seixas and Trabert.
+A surprise loss to Roger Becker at the Midland Counties Championships in Birmingham was followed in mid-July by winning the title at the Swiss Championships in Gstaad against Fraser.
+As in 1953, Hoad met Rosewall in the Eastern Grass Court Championships in August, this time in the final, and the titleholder overpowered Rosewall to win the title in straight sets.
+At Newport in mid August, he was beaten by 17-year-old compatriot Roy Emerson who won the deciding set 8–6.
+For the third time in 1954, Seixas and Trabert defeated Hoad and Rosewall at a Grand Slam doubles event, winning the U.S. Doubles Championships.